infrapot/hykube/README.md

 ## License

-The project is licensed by GNU AFFERO GENERAL PUBLIC LICENSE.
+The project license is GNU AFFERO GENERAL PUBLIC LICENSE.
 For details, see the GNU AGPL at: http://www.gnu.org/licenses/agpl-3.0.html